Sahil-Sayyad/Placement_Portal/README.md

-# CareerCamp Connect App
+# Placement Portal

- <b>  I developed a web application called "CareerCamp Connect," which was a Placement Cell management system for a company.
+ <b>  I developed a web application called "Placement Portal," which was a Placement Cell management system for a company.
 The main goal was to create an interface where employees could input data into the database and then download it in CSV format to compile various reports.
  A company constantly needs to download their data to compile different reports.
 You need to create an interface for the employees of this company to fill in the data into the database and then download it in CSV format.Team Career Camp wants to maintain a database of all the student interviews [only for their own